 While movies like The Terminator where cyborgs overtake the human race still seem far-fetched, some science fiction movies that feature subjects such as artificial intelligence and computers that are able to learn don't seem quite as ludicrous anymore.
 Computers are starting to learn, albeit because they're being programmed to do so.
 Skype, a program with over 300 million users world-wide is an example of how deep learning can impact the average user to improve their life, or in this case, improve communication across continents.

-In the beginning of October, Microsoft announced its real-time language translation tool would be built into the desktop version of Skype.
+October 2016, Microsoft announced that its real-time language translation tool would be built into the desktop version of Skype.
 While the technology has existed and been used over the past year, developers have been working tirelessly to make it better.
-It’s not perfect yet, but it’s getting better.
-As Jacob Demmit wrote in his article for GeekWire, “So Microsoft brought in a team of linguists to train the app to understand the nuances of speech, complete with slang.
-They installed a profanity filter and finally decided it has reached a point where it’s ready for mainstream users.”
+It's not perfect yet, but it's getting better.
+As Jacob Demmit wrote in his article for GeekWire, "So Microsoft brought in a team of linguists to train the app to understand to nuances of speech, complete with slang.
+They installed a profanity filter and finally decided it has reached a point where it's ready for mainsteam users."
 The linguists were responsible for teaching the computer application to train the app to act more human-like.
 Real-time voice translation is just one example of what can be achieved by using deep learning technology and techniques.

 Here are some machine learning applications that can be sped up by using GPUs: